This spiralized zucchini pasta is tossed in creamy basil and avocado pesto to make a deliciously low carb and gluten-free dinner!

 What is the best way to cook zucchini pasta?

 Don’t treat zucchini noodles like regular noodles.
 While you would usually boil pasta, don’t go that route here!
-Boiling vegetables leaches out water-soluble vitamins (vitamin C and B6 in the case of zucchini).
+Boiling zucchini leaches out water-soluble vitamins (vitamin C and B6 in the case of zucchini).
 Instead, saute the zucchini noodles on the stove with a touch of olive oil until they are soft.

 Sauce for Zucchini Noodles